nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 Examples:

     >>> event add n/dinner with collegue

     >>> event add n/World Cup d/2022-11-21 t/0000

     >>> event add n/soccer match v/Kallang d/2020-01-23 t/1900

 Expected outcome:

-    New Event: dinner with collegue was added successfully to your Event list.
+    Datetime is not set.
+If you wish to add datetime, please enter the correct format:yyyy-MM-dd HHmm New Event: dinner with collegue was added successfully to your Event list.

     New Event: World Cup was added successfully to your Event list.

     New Event: soccer match was added successfully to your Event list.

 #### 4.2.2.
 List Events